itsameandrea/chrome_ex_windowed_app/README.md

 5. Go to chrome://extensions and enable Developer mode
 6. Click on Load Unpacked and select the app folder within this repo
 7. Enjoy your windowed app

+Props to @hashtag-include who wrote the code for this repo for his Slacky chrome extension